Does Term Life Insurance Have a Cash Value?

 FAQs on Cash Value of Term Life Insurance

-No. Term life coverage doesn’t include a savings or investment feature.
-Your premiums strictly pay for coverage during the policy term (usually 10, 20, or 30 years) and once the term ends, the policy expires unless you renew or convert it to a permanent plan.
+No. Term life insurance policies do not have cash value.
+Premiums only pay for insurance coverage during the policy term (commonly 10, 20, or 30 years).
+When the term ends, the policy expires unless it’s renewed or converted to permanent coverage.

 Term life is designed purely for protection, not as a financial asset.
 Whole life and other permanent policies cost more because part of each premium goes into a cash value account that grows over time.
 Term life keeps things simple by focusing on affordable coverage only.

-Usually not.
-Traditional term life policies don’t refund premiums when the coverage ends.
-The exception is return-of-premium term life insurance, which reimburses some or all of what you’ve paid if you outlive the term.
-These policies cost more than traditional term, and aren’t widely available.
+In most cases, you don’t get your premiums back when a term life insurance policy ends.
+Traditional term policies do not include refunds.
+The exception is return-of-premium term life insurance, which may refund some or all premiums if you outlive the term, but these policies cost more and aren’t widely available.

 It’s a type of term life policy that returns the premiums you’ve paid if you’re still alive when the term ends.
 It gives you a way to recoup some of your costs, but it’s more expensive than standard term coverage and may not be offered by every insurer.